guido57/autochromium/README.md

 3. Get your chromedriver version and check if it works.

-3.1 Now go to the Canonical Group web site, which develops an mantains Ubuntu and its armhf chromium-browser version.
+- Go to the Canonical Group web site, which develops and mantains Ubuntu and its armhf chromium-browser version.
 [https://launchpad.net/ubuntu/trusty/armhf/chromium-chromedriver](https://launchpad.net/ubuntu/trusty/armhf/chromium-chromedriver)

 - Look for the most recent version and download it as a deb package.